Church history can be a journey through doctrinal

 1881 - Methodist work in Lahore, Pakistan started in the wake of revivals under Bishop

 William Taylor.
-North Africa Mission (now Arab World Ministries) founded on work of Edward
+North Africa Mission (now Arab World Ministries) started out of the ministry of

 1882 - James Gilmour, London Missionary Society missionary to Mongolia, went home to